-- 4.1 MBIE may rely upon all statements you make in your proposal and in correspondence or negotiations with MBIE or its representatives.
+4.1 MBIE may rely upon all statements you make in your proposal and in correspondence or negotiations with MBIE or its representatives.
 If a proposal is funded by MBIE, any such statements may be included in a Work Programme Agreement.

-4.2 You must ensure all information you provide to MBIE is - 4.2 You must ensure all information you provide to MBIE is complete and accurate.
+4.2 You must ensure all information you provide to MBIE is complete and accurate.
 MBIE is under no obligation to check any proposal for errors, omissions, or inaccuracies.
 You must notify MBIE promptly upon becoming aware of any errors, omissions, or inaccuracies in your proposal or in any additional information you provide.